 Lightroom presets are previously saved settings that allow you to apply changes to a photo in one mouse click.
 Add a matte shade to your image, make colors brighter or enrich a portrait with cold tones, selecting one of the presets from your Lightroom library.
-Pay attention that LR presets aren’t necessarily used for color correction, they are also helpful if you need to add text or watermarks to many different photos.
+Pay attention that LR presets aren’t solely used for color correction; they are also helpful if you need to add text or watermarks to many different photos.

 Before you learn how to make a preset, let’s define why you need it.
-For example, you are a studio photographer who has just conducted a photoshoot and got at least 100-200 images.
+For example, let’s say you are a studio photographer who has just conducted a photoshoot and got at least 100-200 images.
 This is the standard number as practice shows.
 However, you don’t have much time to edit each photo and it would be very nice to add a watermark to every image.
 Lightroom presets will help effectively cope with such a task.
-Configure presets in accordance with your needs, adjust not only color correction, but also a watermark to make changes with a simple mouse click.
+Configure presets in accordance with your needs; adjust not only color correction, but also a watermark to make changes with a simple mouse click.

 Start by selecting a photo taken with the camera that you are going to create for the Preset program, and open it in the Design module.
 Reset all the settings, clicking the Reset button below.